Portland’s Bike and Brew Tour

 Visit craft-beer makers on the city's east side.

 When it comes to bikes and beer, Portland is the land of plenty.
-More than 50 breweries within the city limits make beers of every style, from classic Northwest IPAs to barrel-aged barley wines and oyster stouts.
+With more than 65 breweries within the city limits, Portlanders can grab a brew of every style, from classic Northwest IPAs to barrel-aged barley wines and oyster stouts.
 The bike scene is equally vibrant.
 Bike lanes are crowded with commuters no matter the season, and cyclo-cross races draw thousands of bikers and spectators each fall.

 Beer and bike cultures naturally overlap, and not just because beer tastes great after a long ride.
 Exploring the city’s beer scene through pedal power is an unforgettable experience.
 Not only can you indulge in two of Portland’s greatest passions, you’ll enjoy hassle-free parking and the smell of fresh beer brewing as you ride through the city.